prezly/slate/packages/slate-lists/README.md

 getParentListItem(editor: Editor, listItemPath: Path) => NodeEntry<Element> | null

 /**
+ * Sets "type" of all "list" nodes in the given location (defaults to the current selection).
+ */
+setListType(editor: Editor, listType: string, at?: Location | null) => void

+/**
- * Increases nesting depth of all "list-items" in the current selection.
+ * Increases nesting depth of all "list-items" in the given location (defaults to the current selection).
  * All nodes matching options.wrappableTypes in the selection will be converted to "list-items" and wrapped in a "list".
  */
-increaseDepth(editor: Editor) => void
+increaseDepth(editor: Editor, at?: Location | null) => void

 /**
  * Increases nesting depth of "list-item" at a given Path.